Wallace Stevens

 Wallace Stevens (October 2, 1879 – August 2, 1955) was an American modernist poet.
 He was born in Reading, Pennsylvania, educated at Harvard and then New York Law School, and spent most of his life working as an executive for an insurance company in Hartford, Connecticut.
-He won the Pulitzer Prize for Poetry for his Collected Poems in 1955.

-Stevens's first period of writing begins with the 1923 publication of Harmonium, followed by a slightly revised and amended second edition in 1930.
-His second period occurred in the 11 years immediately preceding the publication of his Transport to Summer, when Stevens had written three volumes of poems including Ideas of Order, The Man with the Blue Guitar, and Parts of a World, along with Transport to Summer.
-His third and final period began with the publication of The Auroras of Autumn in the early 1950s, followed by the release of his Collected Poems in 1954, a year before his death.
+Stevens's first period begins with the publication of Harmonium (1923), followed by a slightly revised and amended second edition in 1930.
+It features, among other poems, "The Emperor of Ice-Cream", "Sunday Morning", "The Snow Man", and "Thirteen Ways of Looking at a Blackbird".
+His second period commenced with Ideas of Order (1933), included in Transport to Summer (1947).
+His third and final period began with the publication of The Auroras of Autumn (1950), followed by The Necessary Angel: Essays On Reality and the Imagination (1951).

-Stevens's best-known poems include "The Auroras of Autumn", "Anecdote of the Jar", "Disillusionment of Ten O'Clock", "The Emperor of Ice-Cream", "The Idea of Order at Key West", "Sunday Morning", "The Snow Man", and "Thirteen Ways of Looking at a Blackbird".
+Many of Stevens's poems, like "Anecdote of the Jar", "The Man with the Blue Guitar", "The Idea of Order at Key West", "Of Modern Poetry", and "Notes Towards a Supreme Fiction", deal with the art of making art and poetry in particular.
+His Collected Poems (1954) won the Pulitzer Prize for Poetry in 1955.

 Life and career

 Birth and early life

-Stevens was born in Reading, Pennsylvania, in 1879 into a Lutheran family in the line of John Zeller, his maternal great-grandfather, who settled in the Susquehanna Valley in 1709 as a religious refugee.
+Stevens was born in Reading, Pennsylvania, in 1879 into a Lutheran family of Dutch and German descent.
+John Zeller, his maternal great-grandfather, settled in the Susquehanna Valley in 1709 as a religious refugee.